smithy545/CPD/_posts/2016-03-13-awareness-posters.md

 We'd be expanding the series to four posters instead of three, and I set out to tackle the things that irked me the most.
 The gray background, drab color scheme, and awkward speech bubbles had to go.

-Inspired by the Walker Art Center redesign, I tried to bring our school-standard font, Titillium into a brighter context by using it in all-caps.
+Inspired by the Walker Art Center redesign, I tried to bring our school-standard font, Titillium into a brighter context by using it in all-caps for the quotes.
 <div class = "post-image">
 <image height="auto" alt ="Art museum, student posters, same difference.
 From http://cdn2.walkerartcenter.org/static/cache/c6/c65b17f639015709a5682525699436db.jpg" src= "/images/bathposters/walker.jpg"/> <br/>
 </div>
 <br/>

 A white background would increase legibility, while a colorful open frame not only drew attention to the content, but also carried over a branding component.
+Some quotes were framed and some were in caps.
+In the focus groups, people asked for more images and figures.
 <div class = "post-image">
 <image height="auto" alt ="I made several different colors of poster." src= "/images/bathposters/purple-redesign.png"/> <br/>
 </div>